Colleen's Paris

 Other sites to visit:

-Promenade Plantée – The Promenade Plantée is handicap accessible.
+Promenade Plantée Coulée Verte (use your browser to translate the page)- The Promenade Plantée is handicap accessible.

 This is a walk along an ancient railway line that has been turned into a park above ground.
-It stretches 4.5 km between la Bastille and the Bois de Vincennes, was created in 1993 and covers a surface of 65,000 m².
-Below your feet is le Viaduc des Arts, art and design stores installed in the vaults of the old train line.
+It stretches 4.5 km between la Bastille and the Bois de Vincennes.
+The raised park was created in 1993 and covers a surface of 65,000 m².
+The Viaduc des Arts (art and design stores) are below in the vaults of the old train line.

-Access to the promenade is on the avenue Daumesnil at the Bois de Vincennes as well as by stairs and elevators along the way.
+Access the promenade on avenue Daumesnil. at the Bois de Vincennes as well as by stairs and elevators along the way.
 The Promenade Plantée is located in the 12th arrondissement.
 One of the closest metro is Bastille.

 Open: 8 a.m. during the week and 9 a.m. the weekends the closing times vary according to the season: